Volunteer In Mozambique

 - Larium (Mefloquine): Taken once a week.
 It can be used but it has been known to exacerbate psychiatric tendencies.

+One of these will be prescribed by your Dr. or travel clinic nurse.
 You must start the medicine prior to coming and continue it once leaving Mozambique.
 Please note that we have experienced some failure with all of these medications, so please make sure you protect yourself from mosquitoes as much as possible while here.

 Medical Treatment